The Great Depression and World War II

 The CCC was created and brought to Florida in 1933, hiring more than 40,000 young men.
 They were put to work helping in many areas, including establishing new state parks and planting over thirteen million trees.
 When the Overseas Railroad was destroyed by the 1935 Labor Day hurricane, the CCC helped replace it with the Overseas Highway.
 This new road opened to vehicles in 1938, connecting Key West with the mainland.
 Parts of it are still used today.

 The WPA created about 40,000 jobs for unemployed artists, musicians, writers, researchers, and teachers.
 Artists created colorful paintings for libraries, post offices, and other public buildings.
 Writers interviewed and recorded local people to collect history and stories.
 One writer, Zora Neale Hurston, was an anthropologist, folklorist, and novelist, traveling the South collecting stories and writing about its rural areas.
-Veronica Hull interviewed residents of the Conch community in Riviera Beach while photographer Charles Foster took photos of them, and Stetson Kennedy, who later became known for his exposés on the clandestine activities of the Ku Klux Klan, recorded their songs and poetry.
+Veronica Hull interviewed residents of the Conch community in Riviera Beach while photographer Charles Foster recorded their images.